DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Methods

 \subsubsection{Posterior sampling}

-Posterior sampling was performed using the No-U-Turn Sampler in Stan \cite{Carpenter2017Stan:Language} (4 chains, 3,000 iterations, 1,000 warmup), yielding a total of 8,000 posterior samples.
-Convergence was confirmed in all datasets, indicated by the potential scale reduction factor $\hat{R} < 1.02$ for all parameters of interest and an absence of divergent transitions.
+In benchmarking, posterior sampling for DiPPER was performed using the No-U-Turn Sampler in Stan \cite{Carpenter2017Stan:Language} (4 chains, 2,000 iterations, 1,000 warmup), yielding a total of 4,000 posterior samples.
+This resulted in excellent convergence across all 560 (= 480 + 80) benchmarking datasets.
+Specifically, effective bulk and tail sample sizes exceeded 400, and the potential scale reduction factor $\hat{R}$ remained below 1.01 for all parameters in essentially all datasets.
+Furthermore, only four datasets yielded a single divergent transition.
+The details of MCMC sampling are provided in the Supplementary Materials.